What should I do if the Secure Exchanges tab no longer appears in the Outlook ribbon?

 Then reopen Outlook: the Secure Exchanges tab should now be visible again.

-It is normal that no window appears when you double-click on 9005_SEWD
+It is normal that no window appears after the file has been executed.

-If, after all these steps, the Secure Exchanges tab still does not appear, please contact our support team at support@secure-exchanges.com
+If, after these steps, the Secure Exchanges tab still does not appear, please contact our support team: support@secure-exchanges.com

 Related Articles